watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    - Three pods are healthy.

 7. Navigate to the web application from the browser again.
-The application should still work without errors as you navigate to Speakers and Sessions pages
+The application should still work without errors as you navigate to Speakers and Sessions pages.

    - Navigate to the /stats page.
 You will see information about the environment including: